 Search terms people used to find this page:

-- what grade of fuel does toyota tundra recommend
+- what fuel does a 2016 toyota tundra sr5 take

 Yes — we know you bought a truck.
 You didn’t buy it to save gas.
 You bought it to do stuff.
 We get it.